Code-Institute-Submissions/mdenoronha-milestone-project-4/README.md

-Changing the MaterializeCSS chips updates a hidden input | Successful Changing the MaterializeCSS serves slider updates a hidden input | Successful Changing the MaterializeCSS ingredients updates a hidden input | Successful Selecing the vegan option in recipe type also selects vegetarian | Successful Selecting the vegetarian option when the vegan option is selected removes the vegan option | Successful The filters section becomes a collapsible section on mobile | Successful The reset filters option becomes selectable when any of the filters are not at the default position | Successful
+Changing the MaterializeCSS chips updates a hidden input | Successful Changing the MaterializeCSS serves slider updates a hidden input | Successful Changing the MaterializeCSS ingredients updates a hidden input | Successful Selecting the vegan option in recipe type also selects vegetarian | Successful Selecting the vegetarian option when the vegan option is selected removes the vegan option | Successful The filters section becomes a collapsible section on mobile | Successful The reset filters option becomes selectable when any of the filters are not at the default position | Successful